Calamari/BehaviorTree.js/readme.md

 To initialize the testing, you have two choices:

 1. If you have `bundler` installed, just run the `bundle` command in your shell.
-2. Or install [jasmine](http://pivotal.github.com/jasmine/) by hand: `gem install jasmine`.
+2. Or install [jasmine](http://pivotal.github.com/jasmine/) by hand: `gem install jasmine -v 1.3.2`.
 If you want to run your tests without a browser also install the headless webkit using: `gem install jasmine-headless-webkit`.

 Done this you also have two choices.
 You can either run the **test in the browser**: